 Wondering what a hearing test is like?
 Find out what to expect here.

-If a loved one is showing signs of dementia, help them get their hearing checked sooner than later.
-Sometimes, undiagnosed hearing loss symptoms are thought to be Alzheimer’s symptoms when they’re really not.
+If a loved one is showing signs of what you think is dementia, for example forgetting what they just heard you say, forgetting appointments they made or seeming confused by verbal instruction, help them get their hearing checked sooner rather than later.
+Sometimes, undiagnosed hearing loss symptoms are thought to be symptoms of dementia when they’re really not.

 For those with Alzheimer’s, hearing loss can aggravate symptoms.
 A hearing impairment makes it difficult to listen, reply, and respond to verbal cues.
 It escalates feelings of confusion, isolation, and paranoia.